 FOR IMMEDIATE RELEASE June 7, 2012

-Banks faces up to 20 years in prison and a $1 million fine when he is sentenced on September 27, 2012 by United States District Judge Thomas E. Johnston.
+Miller faces up to 20 years in prison and a $1 million fine when he is sentenced on September 13, 2012, by United States District Judge Thomas E. Johnston.

-The Metropolitan Drug Enforcement Network Team (MDENT) conducted the investigation.
+This case was investigated by the Metropolitan Drug Enforcement Network Team (MDENT).
 Assistant United States Attorney Monica D. Coleman is in charge of the prosecution.

 # # #